 The G. K. Chesterton Collection includes over 3000 volumes connected with the life and work of the English journalist, G.K.
 Chesterton (1874-1936).
 It embraces virtually all the works of Chesterton (many in the first edition): novels, pamphlets, works to which he contributed a chapter or forward, works for which he did the illustrations, and a complete set of the serial G.K.'s Weekly.
 Also included are numerous works about Chesterton, both biographical and critical.
 The basis of the collection was a donation in 1973 from the Reverend Kevin Scannell.
 The collection is supplemented by the broad holdings of the Rare Book Collection in the works of several of Chesterton's colleagues including Hilaire Belloc and Maurice Baring.

-The collection includes one of Chesterton's sketchbooks from his time at the Slade School of Art.
-There are also over a dozen individual sheets of original Chesterton sketches, some from his early childhood.
-The sketches were originally in the collection of the Reverend Kevin Scannell, having been given to him by Chesterton's secretary and literary executor, Dorothy Collins.
-Several books in the collection include original Chesterton "doodles".
+The Library owns over a dozen sheets of original Chesterton sketches as well as one of his sketchbooks.
+Most of the sketches date from his period at the Slade School of Art, but there are several from even earlier.
+They were originally in the collection of the Reverend Kevin Scannell, having been given to him by Chesterton's secretary and literary executor, Dorothy Collins.

 Chesterton Papers on Microfiche